diegopelusa/TechLabsAccelerator/Task_HowToChooseFindData/README.md

 # The dataset

-The dataset from kaggle (https://www.kaggle.com/tysonpo/ice-cream-dataset) contains a list of ice creams with following information:
+The dataset (products.csv) from kaggle (https://www.kaggle.com/tysonpo/ice-cream-dataset) contains a list of ice creams with following information:
 - Product name
 - Brand
 - Rating and rating counter